fernandoocampo/filtering-matches/README.md

 * @angular/compiler-cli ^5.0.0

-* if you wish to execute the frontend from console, you could do the following:
+* if you wish to execute the frontend in development mode, you could do the following:

 ```sh
 ng serve --open